-So while you may not have an unpaid debt, the bank can still easily see how you manage your money.
+So while you may not have an unpaid debt, the bank can still see how you manage your money.

-If it is only a small default, then the first thing the bank will check is if it has been paid.
-If it is unpaid, this is generally an instant decline.
-The bank assumes you either don’t take care of your finances enough or can’t afford to pay the debt.
+If it is only a small default (generally under $1,000), then the first thing the bank will check is if it has been paid.
+If it is unpaid, this is usually an instant decline for your mortgage application.
+The bank assumes you either don’t take care of your finances or you can’t afford to pay the debt.

 Assuming your credit issue is more serious than a rogue gym membership, you need to decide what you’re going to do next.
-You have several options.
+You have several options: